 Meet the Members of Your Team

 Primary care provider (PCP).
-They can monitor your kidney health at routine medical visits, see you when you’re sick, and help you manage related conditions like high blood pressure.
+They monitor your kidney health at routine medical visits, see you when you’re sick, and help you manage related conditions like high blood pressure.

 Nephrologist.
 This is a doctor who specializes in kidney diseases.
 They will monitor your kidney function and blood pressure.

 Cardiologist.
-This specialist can keep tabs on your blood pressure, blood cholesterol, and other heart risks, and adjust heart-related medications as needed.
+This specialist can keep tabs on your blood pressure, blood cholesterol, and other heart risks and adjust heart-related medications as needed.

 Registered dietitian.
 Many people with C3 glomerulopathy need to be on a low-sodium, low-protein diet.
 A dietitian can help you create an eating plan.